-- potentially preventable hospitalisations (PPHs) - hospitalisations for dental procedures requiring general anaesthetic.
+- potentially preventable hospitalisations (PPHs) related to dental conditions. - hospitalisations for dental procedures requiring general anaesthetic.

 There is some overlap between these two indicators.
 Many PPHs will require a general anaesthetic.
 However, not all dental care provided under general anaesthetic is for potentially preventable care.